East Gippsland Walks

-A fully guided, pack free, 3 day walking tour to bushfire affected East Gippsland – Private Groups Only
+A fully guided, pack free, 3 day walking tour to East Gippsland – Private Groups Only

 On this 3-day walking tour, we’ll head out from our comfortable accommodation each day to explore the area.
 We’ll visit the historic Stony Creek Trestle Bridge, Costicks Weir and explore the Gippsland Lakes Discovery Trail Walk.

 Accommodation will be based in Lakes Entrance and we will spend time exploring the area.
-With bushfires badly affecting the usual peak holiday season, local tourism businesses had a tough start to 2020.
-There is plenty to do in Lakes, from a Segway or Camel tour to kayaking, boat hire or taking a wander along the wharves enjoying fresh local seafood.
+There is plenty to do in Lakes, from a Segway or camel tour to kayaking, boat hire or taking a wander along the wharves enjoying fresh local seafood.
 Booking an activity with these local businesses is one of the best ways we can support the community and the local economy.

 No bush walking experience required.
 Flat even surface with no steps or steep sections.
 Suitable for wheelchair users who have someone to assist them.
 Walks no greater than 5km.